-This section of the booklet has a graph outlining the 10 standard plans, a section which outlines who sells Medigap in Nevada and offers a comparison of premiums by insurance company and plan type.
-Premiums are listed by alphabetical order according to the insurance company's name.
+This section of the booklet has a chart outlining the 10 standard plans, a section which outlines who sells Medigap in Nevada and offers a comparison of premiums by insurance company and plan type.
+Premiums are listed in alphabetical order by company for both ages 65 and 70 rates.